I’ve curated a list of the 9 most profitable Cricut projects that are not only super popular right now but are optimized for profit.

 Kids related decorating happens all year round.
 From nurseries to birthday parties to baby showers, there is a never-ending need for baby and kids decor.

 Don’t miss out on the unicorn trend!
 Check out this unicorn decor kit which comes with FREE SVG files and printouts.
+I also have a fun jelly bow tutorial here.
+Every parent would love this custom baby shadow box.

 Similar in vein to vinyl decals, stickers are a hot item both because of the customization possibilities and their shipping costs (as in it doesn’t cost much).